google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Test it out

-Open the sample app and enter keyboard navigation mode (**ctrl + shift + k**).
-You can now use the arrow keys to move around instead of the default **WASD** keys.
+Open the sample app and enter into keyboard navigation mode (**ctrl + shift + k**).
+The arrow keys can now be used to move around instead of the default **WASD** keys.

 ## Summary

 There is still a lot of work to be done in figuring out the best way to provide keyboard navigation support for users.
-Hopefully, everything you learned in this codelab will help you test out any ideas you have.

 In this codelab you learned:
 - How to create a new cursor.